RetroPie/RetroPie-Docs/docs/Managing-ROMs.md

 ## Crash Course in Arcade ROMs

+Arcade ROMs usually distributed as ZIP files which should not be unzipped or renamed.
 The version of any given arcade ROM must match the specific version of the arcade emulator because ROMs change from version to version of the emulator.
 For example, MAME2003 is based off the MAME 0.78 source code, so you must use a MAME 0.78 ROM set with MAME2003.
 If you use ROMs which are from an earlier or later MAME version, such as 0.50 or 0.100 or 0.173, then those ROMs probably will not work with MAME2003.

+In addition to having a version number, arcade ROMs can be formatted three ways:

+* Non-merged: ROMs are standalone, each zip contain all the files needed to run the game, including any 'parent ROM'.
+This is the recommended format for RetroPie arcade emulators.
+* Split: Some ROMS also require a 'parent ROM' to run.
+* Merged: Clones are merged in the parent.
+You end up with more than one game in a single zip.
+Merged ROM sets are not supported.

 For further details, see the system-specific wiki pages for [MAME](https://github.com/petrockblog/RetroPie-Setup/wiki/MAME) and [FBA](https://github.com/petrockblog/RetroPie-Setup/wiki/FinalBurn-Alpha).
 Recommended external resources for understanding more about MAME/FBA arcade ROMs and their usage are:

 * [RetroPie Forum: How to use MAME with RetroPie Help Guide](https://retropie.org.uk/forum/topic/2859/how-to-use-mame-with-retropie-help-guide)
 * [Demystifying MAME ROMs Tutorial by ChoccyHobNob](http://choccyhobnob.com/tutorials/demystifying-mame-roms/).

-# Verifying or Rebuilding ROMs
+# Verifying and Rebuilding ROMs
 So how do you tell you have the right ROM if you aren't sure that your set matches the version required by the emulator you chose?
 What if you don't have the right version?

 **Note: the process of verifying and rebuilding ROMs is complex and requires a substantial investment of time and effort in order to master.
 If your goal is to have working arcade ROMs, it is almost always simpler to download a full ROM set that has already been verified to match the arcade emulator you chose.**